-- 20.1 The Company is committed to the training and development of Union Delegates at the site so that they have appropriate skills to successfully perform the following responsibilities: - Developing positive relationships between employees and management; - Facilitating the implementation of the Plant's Enterprise Agreement; - Assisting in the resolution of employee grievances and disputes; - Improving communications within the workplace;

-- Ensuring leadership in planning future direction; - Liaising with Union and industry organisations. - 20.2 Subject to approval of their Supervisor and Work Group, Delegates will be given suitable time during work hours to resolve work related issues raised by union members. - 20.3 The Company will allow for paid time off for Union Delegates to attend Trade Union training courses. - 20.4 Union officials, of Unions party to this agreement, will be given reasonable access to the Plant, providing that all safety and access procedures are adhered to.
+- 20.1 The Company is committed to the training and development of Union Delegates at the site so that they have appropriate skills to successfully perform the following responsibilities: - Developing positive relationships between employees and management; - Facilitating the implementation of the Plant's Enterprise Agreement; - Assisting in the resolution of employee grievances and disputes; - Improving communications within the workplace; - Ensuring leadership in planning future direction; - Liaising with Union and industry organisations. - 20.2 Subject to approval of their Supervisor and Work Group, Delegates will be given suitable time during work hours to resolve work related issues raised by union members. - 20.3 The Company will allow for paid time off for Union Delegates to attend Trade Union training courses. - 20.4 Union officials of Unions party to this agreement, will be given reasonable access to the Plant, providing that all safety and access procedures are adhered to and reasonable notice is given to Company management.